red6/dmn-check/README.md

 decision tables.
 Those values are often implemented in form of Java enums. `dmn-check` also to specify the fully-qualified class name of an enum in the type declaration of the input- / output-column and checks the values in the DMN decision table against the enum implementation.

+By default `dmn-check` uses the project dependencies to resolve the enums.
+As this is not possible in the Maven standalone mode, you can specify the classpath that is used to resolve the enums

+    mvn de.redsix:dmn-check-maven-plugin:check-dmn -Dclasspath=foo.jar,bar.jar

 ### Correctly Connected Requirement Graphs

 The DMN standard also provides a way to connect decisions tables with each other and to model inputs and knowledge sources.
 The resulting